We currently handle Texas cases only.

 In some cases, separate property may commingle with marital property, which complicates the situation, making it difficult to identify certain assets and property.
 For example, if you purchased a house before your marriage and your spouse contributed money towards payments during the marriage, this would be a commingled asset.

 If you are getting a divorce, you will need an attorney to represent you and ensure your assets and property are protected.
-At Blanchard & Thomas, LLP in Waco, our experienced divorce attorneys are committed to guiding clients through this complex legal process, so they can obtain the best possible results.
-You have enough to worry about!.
+At Blanchard & Thomas, PLLC our experienced Texas divorce attorneys are committed to guiding clients through this complex legal process, so they can obtain the best possible results.
+You have enough to worry about!
 Let our team relieve some of the stress.

 Reach out to our law office today at (866) 219-6119 to arrange an initial consultation with a knowledgeable member of our family law team to learn more about what we can do to assist you.